pknell/cloud-formation-daily-test/blog-cf.md

 How will you know that the template you wrote and used today will still work when you need it again months from now?
 A simple daily test should give you that confidence and notify you if anything breaks.
  So, how can we set up daily CF stack creation and removal?
 Answer: Lambda + CloudWatch Rules.
-This blog works through understanding a template that sets up this kind of daily test.
+This blog works through a template that sets up this kind of daily test.

 For the sake of having an example CF stack, we are using the [Docker for AWS Community Edition](https://docs.docker.com/docker-for-aws/#quickstart) as the CF template that's being tested, but the idea is that you would use your own project's template instead.